KonishchevDmitry/investments/docs/install.md

 # Installation

-* The most simple way to try it out - download precompiled binary for your OS.
+* The most simple way to try it out - to download precompiled binary for your OS.
 * The most convenient way (in terms of regular updates) - to use Cargo.

 ## Precompiled binaries